Adopt or shop responsibly: Breeding, rescue, and my evolution

 It’s also okay to have wants, not just needs

 Finally: We don’t have to need something in a life-or-death imperative sense to still want it.
 Forcing someone to adopt a rescue dog simply because we think they should “be able” to isn’t fair.
-Think of all the decisions you make in a given year about how you spend your money, what organizations you support, where you travel… each of us lives our own life.
-We make our own choices, based on our own value frameworks.
+Think of all the decisions you make in a given year about how you spend your money, what organizations you support, where you travel… each of us makes our own choices,based on our own value frameworks.

 No good comes from acting high and mighty.
-It creates shame and division—when we should be aiming for education, empowerment, and connection.
+It creates shame and division when we could be aiming for education and connection.

 Signs of a responsible dog breeder